cncf/gitdm.archive/README.md

 If You see any error(s) in those list please create Pull Request with fixes.

+To test those changes locally please fork repository, update those two files (they must be in sync).
+Then generate config files by running: `./import_affs.sh`.
+If those two files are out of sync tool will notify You about this.
+This tool will generate new `email-map` file.
+Check if Your changes are OK and move it to `cncf-config/email-map` (replace) Then regenerate all data by running `./rerun_data.sh`.

 # Running
 Please use `*.sh` scripts to run analytics (`all*.sh` for full analysis and `rels*.sh` for per release stats) This program assumes that gitdm lives in: `~/dev/cncf/gitdm/` and kubernetes in `~/dev/go/src/k8s.io/kubernetes/`